-With Fellow's analytics section, you can see how your workspace is using Fellow as a whole, and how active each team is.
-Plus you'll be able to check in discover who completes the most action items, who is keeping on top of their 1-on-1s, or who is attending too many meetings.
+With Fellow's analytics section, your CEO, HR, or other members of the leadership team can see how your workspace is using Fellow as a whole, and how active each team is.

 To find this section, click on your avatar or company logo.
 Then select "Analytics"

 What's in the Analytics Section

 In general, the Analytics section has 3 main sections/components:

 Key graphs: When you first open up the Analytics section, you'll see 2 graphs right away.
 Together, these graphs will give you a quick overview of your workspace health.

 The first graph focuses on overall meeting health (i.e how many meetings have agendas).
 Beside that shows overall calendar hygiene (i.e are people spending so much time in meetings that they have no focus time/time to get things done).

 Filters: Filters allow you to specify the time range (last 14 days, last 30 days, last 60 days, or last 90 days) and which individuals and their reports you are reviewing.